breurlucas/PI-I-Latex/README.md

 # Introduction to Markdown – PI I Senac 2020

 This readme file is intended to exemplify the possibilities the *markdown language* gives us.
-The text makes no sense whatsoever so don't try to understand why is going on.
+The text makes no sense whatsoever so don't try to understand what is going on.
 It is just a demonstration of what you can do with this language.
 We will start listing some subjects:

 * Subject 1
 * Subject 2